7 Toothbrushing Mistakes You Should Know About

 Are you aware that brushing your teeth three times a day is not enough?
 Knowing the proper way to do it is very important.
 Here is a list of tooth brushing mistakes that you should know so you will do the right thing the next time.

 Not everyone knows that there is such a thing as right bristles.
-Some people just pick the toothbrush that has colorful, unique-looking or hard bristles.
+Some people just pick the toothbrushes that have colorful, unique-looking or hard bristles.
 This is a big mistake.
-The quality of a toothbrush does not depend on the color, style, and firmness.
-Truth is that hard bristles may even cause gum irritation, make sensitive teeth worse, and speed up tooth enamel erosion.
+The quality of a toothbrush does not depend on its color, style, and firmness.
+The truth is that hard bristles may even cause gum irritation, make sensitive teeth worse, and speed up tooth enamel erosion.
 A soft toothbrush is enough to get the job done.

-You should brush your teeth long enough to keep up with good oral hygiene.
+You should brush your teeth long enough to maintain good oral hygiene.
 But how long should you do it?
 Most dentists say that two minutes should be enough for you to clean all surfaces.
-Do this without applying too much pressure on your teeth or else you will hurt your tooth enamel, as well as the gum tissue.
+Do this without applying too much pressure on your teeth or else you will hurt your tooth enamel, and gum tissue.

 If you follow the same directions every time you brush your teeth, you will find it monotonous that you will no longer feel the need to do it correctly or you will no longer realize that you are not cleaning your teeth enough.

 If your toothbrush is always moist, it can be a breeding ground for bacteria.
-Therefore, you should make it a habit of cleaning and drying out your toothbrush after using it.
+Therefore, you should make it a habit to clean and drying out your toothbrush after using it.
 You should also use a cap to cover it; but, make sure that it has tiny holes to allow air to get in and out.
 Store it in a closed cabinet.

 Using toothpaste more than your toothbrush can hold is not a guarantee that you are cleaning your teeth enough.
 It is how you brush your teeth is what’s important.
 Do this smoothly in circular motion.
 Focus on the inside, outside, and chewing surfaces of the teeth.
 Do not forget to also clean your tongue and gum.

-Adults can place pea-sized toothpaste on their toothbrush.
+Adults can place pea-sized toothpaste on their toothbrushes.
 For kids, a small swipe should be enough.

 You think you have clean teeth that it’s just okay to share it with your partner?
 Think again.
 Bacteria is likely to be transferred from your mouth to the other user, making both of you at risk of cavities and worse, illness.